bioglaze/aether3d/README.md

   - Bitmap and Signed Distance Field font rendering using BMFont fonts.
   - Variance shadow mapping.
   - Audio support for .wav and .ogg.
+  - Hot-reloading of assets.
   - Custom model format with .obj and Blender exporter.
   - Virtual file system for .pak files.
   - XBox controller support.
   - Cross-Platform scene editor.
+  - Statically linked into your application.

+# Status (as of 2015-12-26)

+  - API is not stable until 1.0 (developing 0.5 now)
+  - OpenGL renderer is the most featureful but others will catch up.
+  - Main branch may or may not compile but releases should always work.
+  - Editor is still missing many features that are needed for proper scene creation.
+  - Lights cast shadows but don't shade objects (planned for 0.6)

 # Planned Features